junxit/us-congress-bills-112/metadata.md

 - 2012-04-26 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 4/24/2012 H2050)
 - 2012-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 4/24/2012 H2050)
+- 2012-05-07 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2012-05-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 392.